Community = Health & Social Equality for All

 3. We believe that people who use drugs, people who are challenged with stigmatizing health conditions, people who are incarcerated and people who are insecurely housed are especially at risk for not having equal access to health & wellness and a life in our community with dignity.

-4. We believe in the power of Yukon’s cultural diversity and the richness of its First Nation, Inuit and Metis tradition and roots.
+4. We believe in the power of Yukon’s cultural diversity and the richness of its First Nation, Inuit and Metis traditions and roots.

 Blood Ties’ membership, the board of directors, and volunteers are drawn from members of the HIV/AIDS and Hepatitis C communities, people with lived experiences as well as committed, caring members of the general public.